See what your DNS logs already know.

 Suspicious DNS activity

-Early signals worth investigating: NRDs, IOC matches, resolver bypass, and NXDOMAIN outliers — no SIEM project required.
+Early signals worth investigating: NRDs, IOC matches, resolver bypass, and NXDOMAIN outliers.
+No additional infrastructure required.

 Newly registered domains · Known-bad indicators · DoH bypass · NXDOMAIN spikes